MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 ### Previous Unity experience

-This tutorial assumes that you have the intermediate to advanced Unity skills needed to create an Environment.
+This tutorial assumes that you have the intermediate to advanced Unity skills needed to edit an Environment.
 We also recommend that you have some familiarity with Unity Visual Scripting.
 A good place to learn Visual Scripting basics is through [Unity's Visual Scripting tutorial](https://learn.unity.com/project/introduction-to-visual-scripting).
 This teaches you most if not all of the concepts you need to get started with Mesh Visual Scripting.

 ### Previous Mesh development with Visual Scripting *or* completion of the Mesh 101 tutorial

 If you've been developing Mesh experiences for a while and are familiar not only with Unity Visual Scripting in general but also with some of the more common Mesh-specific Visual Scripting nodes, you can probably complete this tutorial successfully without first having gone through the Mesh 101 tutorial.
-If you have any doubt, we highly recommend that you complete the Mesh 101 tutorial.
-The following features were covered in the Mesh 101 documentation and are also included in this tutorial project but won't be covered again in the Mesh 201 documentation.
+If you have any doubt, we highly recommend that you complete the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md).
+The following features were covered in the Mesh 101 tutorial documentation and are also included in the Mesh 201 Unity project but won't be covered again in the Mesh 201 documentation.
 If you feel a need to understand these concepts better, click the links.

 [Turn object icons off for a clearer view](../mesh-101-tutorial/mesh-101-02-prepare-the-project.md#turn-object-icons-off-for-a-clearer-view)